 Jean-Pierre Van Rossem was much admired

-left-hand-drive ferrari testarossa monospecchio 86 white 5-speed manual 1986 italian fast rwd supercar petrol 512 v12 2wd
+left-hand-drive ferrari testarossa monospecchio 86 green 5-speed manual 1986 italian fast rwd supercar petrol 512 v12 2wd